Kiyozz/pca-doc/docs/basic-features/recent-files.md

 # Recent files

+## Description

-After you restart PCA, you maybe want to re-compile your last script.
-PCA has a feature to help you with this.
+After you restart PCA, you maybe want to re-compile your scripts.
+PCA has a feature to help you with that.

 After any compilation, you may add any script you compiled with the "Recent files" button at the top.